 Play sound on macOS when Codex complete task

-Codex CLI has a flexible notify hook that runs every time a task finishes.
-On macOS, we can use that hook to trigger a Shortcut with elevated permissions so the system plays a sound (or delivers any other notification) without additional prompts.
+Codex CLI can run a command when a task finishes.
+On macOS, that command can trigger a Shortcut with elevated permissions so the system plays a sound (or delivers any other notification) without additional prompts.

 Add the following snippet to your Codex configuration file (for example ~/.codex/config.toml):